jeremy24515/rails-dev-box/README.md

 * Databases and users needed to run the Active Record test suite

-* Node.js for the asset pipeline
+* Node.js 0.10.29 for realtime communication

 * OpenJRE 1.7